 \section{Introduction}

-This paper is focused around the Lizorkin space $\Spc S_\mathrm{Liz}(\R^d)$, which was first introduced in \cite{Lizorkin1963} for investigating partial differential equations.
+This paper pertains to the Lizorkin space $\Spc S_\mathrm{Liz}(\R^d)$, which was first introduced in \cite{Lizorkin1963} for the investigation of partial differential equations.
 It consists of the Schwartz functions $\Spc S(\R^d)$ for which all moments vanish.
 For detailed expositions on the topic, we refer to \cite{Rubin1996,Samko2002}.
-Surprisingly, this space is still rather large and its closure under the $L_\infty$-norm is the space $C_0(\R^d)$.
-Another attractive feature of this space is that many non-invertible operators become invertible if their domain is restricted to $\Spc S_\mathrm{Liz}(\R^d)$; e.g., the Radon transform and fractional Laplacians.
-This makes the space $\Spc S_\mathrm{Liz}(\R^d)$ well suited for theoretical analysis.
-In the present paper, we show that $\Spc S_\mathrm{Liz}(\R^d)$ cannot be complemented in $\Spc S(\R^d)$; i.e., continuous projections onto the Lizorkin space cannot exist.
+Surprisingly, $\Spc S_\mathrm{Liz}(\R^d)$ is still rather large, its closure under the $L_\infty$-norm being the space $C_0(\R^d)$.
+Another attractive feature of $\Spc S_\mathrm{Liz}(\R^d)$ is that many non-invertible operators become invertible if their domain is restricted to $\Spc S_\mathrm{Liz}(\R^d)$, which happen with the Radon transform and with fractional Laplacians.
+This makes $\Spc S_\mathrm{Liz}(\R^d)$ well suited to theoretical analyses.
+In the present paper, we show that $\Spc S_\mathrm{Liz}(\R^d)$ cannot be complemented in $\Spc S(\R^d)$.
+In particular, continuous projections onto $\Spc S_\mathrm{Liz}(\R^d)$ cannot exist.
 This result is in sharp contrast to the periodic setting, where a projection actually exists.